adetaylor/codeclub-python/README.md

 Will the kids want to do Python?
 ------------------------

 General view of Python has been quite negative in comments in the class: terms like 'boring'.
 But I asked at my CodeClub session today whether the kids wanted to move to Python, because "it can do much more stuff" but "is much more difficult".
-The response was broadly a yes.
+The response was categorically a yes.

 However, I do think many of the kids will struggle.
 It is _much_ more difficult no matter which way you cut it.

 Hence we need to provide some real solid motivation for the kids to move to Python.
-I think we therefore need to do one of two things which can't be done in Scratch:
+I think we therefore need to do one of three things which can't be done in Scratch:

 * Robotics.
+* Physics.
 * Networked games.

 Initially I'm aiming for the latter as it's much easier.